 This flexibility gives visual learners and thinkers the opportunity to see all their notes in their personal knowledge base at a glance in one place connected to each other with backlinks.
 If you want to zoom in to see the details, you can go from a tiny card to a focus mode that takes the whole screen.

 All the created information is connected to each other via links so you can see the path of your thought process and back up any conclusion or insights about a topic.
-You can enrich the content of your cards/pages with different colors, images, media and so on.
-Thus, coloring adds another dimension to visual organization of note taking.
+You can enrich the content of your cards with different colors, images, sources, media and so on.

 See the difference between note taking on a text-based wikipedia page and on visual Scrintal: